 I’ve been through this gauntlet countless times over the years, from dank basements and freezing trailers to decked-out studios.
-I’ve got the experience and know-how to deliver a great recording.
+I have the experience and know-how to deliver a great recording.
 I can get the sonic properties you desire, but I also know when to get involved and when to get out of the way.

 As for the comfort and the gear, that’s why we’ll record at Catapult Sound in North Wales, PA.
 There, we’ll have access to all of this: